brillout/wildcard-api/docs/intro.template.md

 <br/>

-Small JavaScript library to create an API between your Node.js server and your browser frontend.
+JavaScript library to create an API between your Node.js server and your browser frontend.

 With Wildcard,
 creating an API is as easy as creating JavaScript functions: